The island is famous for its dramatic landscape and is one of the most popular hiking destinations in Scotland.

 https://www.walkhighlands.co.uk/skye/milovaig.shtml

-The Neist Point Lighthouse Walk is an obvious extension to the Milovaig Coastal Hike.
+The Neist Point Lighthouse Walk is a natural extension of the Milovaig Coastal Hike, seamlessly continuing the exploration of the stunning coastal landscape.

 Concrete path with steps.